markingham77/dqt/README.md

 </pre>

 We can use query.test() to test data.
 First we need a json file which contains our tests.
-Tests go in the json/data_tests sub-folder of your current workspace.
+Tests go in the json/data_tests sub-folder of your current workspace:

+.
+└── main
+    ├── cache
+    │   └── snowflake
+    ├── **json**
+    │   ├── **data_tests**
+    │   └── tables
+    └── templates
+        ├── compiled
+        ├── includes
+        └── macros
+            └── mymacros.jinja

 For our example, we are going to use the json below, which should results in two passes and one fail (the last one).
 Also, note in the last test how `css` is quoted using the backtick quote.
 All strings should be quoted this way, as the single-quote is reserved for dataframe column names.